- Page 1Xbox One X

 The following screenshots were all captured on the Blackmagic Decklink 4K Extreme, a capture card that supports up to 60fps uncompressed 4K footage over HDMI 2.0.
 The only thing you won’t see is HDR.

-The first game that received an update was Gears of War 4.
+The first game we tested was Gears of War 4.
 Given it’s a Microsoft exclusive, you won’t be surprised that it’s probably the best example of what the console is capable of.
 That is to say, it’s gorgeous.
 The huge range of colours now available to the devs shines through, giving scenes more depth than anybody’s ever seen from a console game.
 The way light falls from both artificial light sources and the sun looks accurate and natural, and while many of these eye-candy features fade into the background when you’re hurling frag grenades at massive underground-dwelling insects, it’s undeniably beautiful.
 Even when playing at Full HD resolution you can’t fail to spot the extra details.

 And yes, even if you only have a Full HD television, you’ll still benefit from the extra power: the console will “super-sample” your games, meaning it’ll render them in Ultra HD and then scale it down to Full HD for extra sharpness.